 5. Be Honest

 No matter how emotional the home-buying process becomes, white lies won’t smooth things over.
-The National Association of Realtors Research Group found in 2019 that buyers looked for honesty and trustworthiness in a real estate agent before anything else.
+The National Association of Realtors Research Group found that buyers looked for honesty and trustworthiness in a real estate agent before anything else.

 It’s always a delicate balance to be honest without stressing or hurting your clients.
 That said, imagine someone comes to you with a small budget and a huge list of demands.
 You’ll have to gently talk them down so that they have a more realistic idea of what they can buy.